Bong vs Pipe: Complete Comparison

 Weaknesses of Pipes

 The main downside of a pipe is smoke harshness.
 Without water filtration, hot, unfiltered smoke travels directly to the throat and lungs.
-This is especially noticeable when burning through a full bowl — the last hits (known as "roach" hits) tend to be particularly harsh, hot, and resin-laden.
-Pipes also accumulate resin quickly, affecting flavor and airflow, and require cleaning after several uses.
-For users with sensitive lungs or respiratory conditions, a pipe's unfiltered smoke can be genuinely uncomfortable or contraindicated.
+This is especially noticeable when burning through a full bowl — the last hits tend to be particularly harsh, hot, and resin-laden.
+Pipes also accumulate resin quickly, affecting flavor and airflow after several sessions, and require cleaning to maintain performance.
+For users with sensitive lungs or respiratory conditions, a pipe’s unfiltered smoke can be genuinely uncomfortable.

 Which Should You Choose?